michae1/strict-http-agent/README.md

 ### Running tests:
 * In load_tests folder run `vagrant up`.
 It will download VM, install all requirements.
 * In load_tests folder you can change siege testing params in run.sh and .siegerc after that just run `./run.sh`.
 Every test will run on reloaded VM.
+For lite run use run-lite.sh to not reload VM every time.
 * After all tests results will be in run_log in csv format.

+### Play around
+* In tools folder there are simple http server [catcher.js] and simple implementation of requests: [demo.js].

 [travis-badge]: https://travis-ci.org/michae1/strict-http-agent.svg
 [travis-url]: https://travis-ci.org/michae1/strict-http-agent